Skip to main content

 Kebapche (Кебапче)

-Grilled minced meat rolls seasoned with cumin and other spices.
-So popular it's found at almost all concerts, festivals, and big gatherings.
-Often served with fries and Shopska salad.
-A beloved street food and barbecue staple.
+Grilled minced-meat rolls seasoned with cumin and other spices.
+They turn up at nearly every concert, festival, and big gathering, usually served with fries and a shopska salad.
+A street-food and barbecue standby.

 Tarator (Таратор)